 Furthermore, chickenpox mortality has dropped by 99% from the pre-vaccine era.

 So let’s be clear about a couple of things.
-First, you are only at risk for shingles if you contracted chickenpox.
-Second, children vaccinated against chickenpox probably will never, ever contract shingles.
+First, you are only at risk for shingles if you had contracted chickenpox in the past.
+Second, children vaccinated against chickenpox probably will never contract shingles.
 Is this clear?
-Chickenpox vaccine prevents chickenpox AND shingles.
+The chickenpox vaccine prevents chickenpox AND shingles.

 Shingles increase heart attacks and strokes

-A study published in the Journal of the American College of Cardiology, examined the health records of 519,880 patients between 2003 and 2013.
+In a paper published in July 2017 in the Journal of the American College of Cardiology, researchers examined the health records of 519,880 patients between 2003 and 2013.
 Amongst that group, 23,233 individuals suffered a bout of shingles.
 The authors then compared that group with a similar-sized group who had never contracted shingles

 The researchers accounted for confounding risk factors such as age, blood pressure, diabetes, cholesterol level, tobacco smoking, alcohol intake, exercise and socioeconomic class.